dylanmarcusconnell/makexspf/README.md

 Create univeral xspf playlists from internet archive video playlists.
 This was an GAWK/BASH learning exercise.

-Takes a URL and an output as arguments.
+Usage: makexspf URL OUTPUT

+TODO: Fetch all playlists from the OCW collection and turn them into playlists.